sayan801/pulse-sms-tizen/DIST_NOTES.md

 We will use Samsung's `$<TIZEN_STUDIO>/tools/sdb` command (similar to `adb`).
 Again, it is included in the CLI SDK.

+First, turn on the developer options and allow debugging:

+1. Go to About Watch -> Software -> Tap the "Software Version" until the developer options are enabled
+2. Go to About Watch -> Enable debugging
+3. Restart the watch

-First, get the IP address of the watch so that we can connect to it:
+Next, get the IP address of the watch so that we can connect to it:

 1. Connect the watch to WiFi.
 You will have to turn off the bluetooth connection.
 2. Go to Connections -> WiFi -> WiFi Networks -> Open the current network and scroll down to the IP address